 Seomi Garden is a private garden with a European style on top of a mountain and overlooking the beautiful sea of Namhae.
 The site is gorgeous.
 The garden is divided into 9 different areas with a unique concept each.
 Some feature the greek style, British, France, etc. There are many different types of flowers and trees in the garden.

 This garden became very popular on social media, as there are many places to take amazing photos.
 Especially for couples.

 Near the German Village make a stop at Mulgeolli Bangjoeoburim (남해 물건리 방조 어 부림).
 It is a forest that stretches along the coast, about 1,500m long and 30m wide, and was planted by villagers about 300 years ago.

 The forest served as protection for the villagers and their crops.
-The forest was planted to prevent from strong wind coming from the sea and tsunamis.
+The forest was planted to prevent strong winds coming from the sea and tsunamis.
 The villagers are working hard to protect the forest, knowing that if this forest is destroyed, the neighborhood will be damaged.

-The forest holds a high variety of trees, such as Oak, Radish Tree, Hackberry, Dogwood, Cypress tree, Bamboo etc. The walk through the forest is very pleasant, especially during hot sunny days, as the forest provides plenty of shades.
+The forest holds a high variety of trees, such as Oak, Radish Tree, Hackberry, Dogwood, Cypress tree, Bamboo, etc. The walk through the forest is very pleasant, especially during hot sunny days, as the forest provides plenty of shade.

 8. American Village of Namhae